Maskin Meets Abreu and Matsushima: Appendix

 That is, agent $i$ is asked to pay $\eta $ if his reported outcome $ m_{i}^{3} $ is challenged by agent $j\not=i$.
-Note that we still require that $\eta $ be greater than the payoff difference by (\ref{D}) in Section \ref{Fmoney}.
+Note that we still require that $\eta $ be greater than the maximal payoff difference, which is guaranteed by (\ref{D}) in Section \ref{Fmoney}.

+In the rest of the proof of Theorem \ref{NashC}, we fix $\theta $ as the true state and $\sigma $ as a (possibly mixed strategy) Nash equilibrium of the game $\Gamma (\mathcal{M},\theta )$ throughout.